 Within both our space and our collective, a history of oppressive behaviors has caused enormous harm to our work, our personal health and our reputation in the radical milieu.
 Past assumptions of horizontality served to obscure the patterns of power and privilege we experience internally while a lack of clear policy disempowered participants from raising their voices or seeking support from our collective in the face of disrespect, crossed boundaries and harassment.
 Over the course of our project's life, these dynamics have caused numerous collective members to leave and many potential allies to seek community, coffee and encounter elsewhere.

-It is not our expectation that the adoption of an anti-oppression policy will erase this history or ensure a future unburdened by oppressive social relations.
-We understand that anti-oppression work must be ongoing, with commitment represented not only in written policy but also in the living culture of our collective.
+It is not our expectation that the adoption of an anti-oppression statement will erase this history or ensure a future unburdened by oppressive social relations.
+We understand that anti-oppression work must be ongoing, with commitment represented not only in written statement but also in the living culture of our collective.
 We hope that this statement will provide a foundation from which to inspire and challenge one another and we welcome members of our community to draw from it for the same purpose.